ElektraInitiative/libelektra/doc/DESIGN.md

 ### Compatibility

-- [ ] All Bindings have been updated to reflect the new API and work properly
+- [ ] All bindings have been updated to reflect the new API and work properly

 ### Extensibility

 - [ ] New API is easily extensible with additional functionality
-- [ ] Components do not depend too heavily on each other
+- [ ] Components only depend on each other if needed

 ## Checklist for each function